ArvinZaker/resume_current/Resume.md

 \flushleft{\large{\textbf{SUMMARY}}} \vspace{-1em}
 \noindent\rule{19.1cm}{0.5pt}

 Highly motivated and community-oriented individual with a diverse background in scientific research, tutoring, and volunteering.
 Proven track record in leading and organizing community initiatives, including founding university clubs.
 Strong communication skills developed through collaborative research projects.
 Experienced in working with diverse populations.
-Committed to making a positive impact through volunteer work, where I can apply my interpersonal skills to fostering inclusive environments and promote knowledge sharing within the community.
+Committed to making a positive impact through tutoring, where I can apply my interpersonal skills and experience to foster an inclusive education environment and promote academic excellence within the community.